MoralisWeb3/docs/docs/01-web3-data-api/evm/faqs/03-Token API/token-security-score-faqs.md

 - Final score (0–100)
 - Sub-scores for all six metrics
-- Raw on-chain metrics used in the calculation
+- Raw onchain metrics used in the calculation
 - Timestamp of last update

 > Note: This endpoint is available on **Pro plans and above**.